The second most asked question I get is, “Does photographing weddings help you get clear on what you want for your own?.”

 The celebrations aren’t done yet.
 We still have a reception in New Jersey for Pete’s extended family, and I’m pretty sure my dad is going to arrange some sort of Chinese banquet for his side (Pete & I both have really big families of 150+).

-Shout out to our vendors for making this day smooth and oh so easy.
+Shout out to our vendors for making this day smooth and easy.
 The party felt very “us,” and we loved every single minute of it.

 Event Coordination: Skybox Event Productions